Matthew-Burkard/jsonrpc2-pyclient/README.md

      height="20"
      alt="Contributions Welcome">
   </a>
-  <h3>A collection of classes for creating JSON RPC 2.0 clients in Python</h3>
+  <h3>A library for creating JSON RPC 2.0 clients in Python with async support</h3>
 </div>

 ## Install